vinaya-class/vinaya-class.github.io/src/13-money.md

 Funds set up for *garubhaṇḍa* (lodgings, furniture, etc.) may not be diverted for *lahubhaṇḍa*, but NP 20 allows the community to arrange *garubhaṇḍa* to be sold and purchase *lahubhaṇḍa*.

+Examples: paying for electricity from the 'cat's fund' (_lahubh._ to _lahubh._), selling land to buy another (_garubh._ to _garubh._).

+Restricted funds may only be used for the designated purpose (Trust law).
+Example: donation form selection options.

 In the case of invitations, follow the four-month period protocol in Pc 47.